microsoft/AzureTRE/docs/deployment-quickstart.md

 DEBUG="false"
 ```

+!!! tip
-> To retrieve your Azure subscription id, you can use the `az` command line interface available in the development container.
+    To retrieve your Azure subscription id, you can use the `az` command line interface available in the development container.
 In the terminal window in Visual Studio Code, type `az login` followed by `az account show` to see your default subscription.
 Please refer to `az account -help` for further details on how to change your active subscription if desired.

 ## Set environment configuration variables of the Azure TRE instance